 - c.
-PPL+ only holders may not independently operate an RPAS in basic or advanced scenarios unless supervised by an appropriately rated RPAS Certificate holder. - 4.
+PPL+ only holders may not independently operate an RPAS in basic or advanced scenarios unless supervised by an appropriately rated RPAS Certificate holder.
+A PPL+ only holder cannot supervise another PPL+ only holder while in controlled airspace at least one person must have at least a valid basic RPAS operators certificate.
+If the PPL+ has a valid and current RPAS operators certificate, then the higher of either provision apply. - 4.
 RPAS Flight Reviewer Direct Supervision options any MAAC member with a current and valid Flight reviewer Certification may perform all the duties of an Advanced RPAS Certificate holder.
 RPIC does not affect the Transport Canada flight reviewer program or CAR regulations associated with it.